CLaSLoVe/Carla-lidar-data-generator/README.md

 # Carla-lidar-data-generator
-To generate lidar data with carla.
+To generate lidar dataset with carla.

 1. run CARLA